Sunny weather on its way always spells one thing for us – Beach Days!

 Your baby’s first line of defence against UV rays is a full arm and leg sunsuit or rashguard.
 It’s essential that you have UV resistant material covering your baby under 6 months old as sunscreen is not recommended.

-Babies heads are far more fragile than ours so a sunhat for the beach is essential.
+Babies’ heads are far more fragile than ours so a sunhat for the beach is essential.
+Sunhat brings lots of benefits more than we thought.
 In fact, we take two; one for when they are splashing in the water and a second for when they are dried up and playing in their beach tent.
 Far more than just a cute cotton pull-on, for a day at the beach with a baby, you need to consider UPF 50+ material, a wide brim for face and neck protection and a strap to ensure the hat will stay on your baby’s head.

 Of all the sun protection gear, this is the one that’s most hit and miss.
 If your baby will wear them it’s a great way to keep their eyes protected from sun and sand; but not all babies will keep them on!
-They differ from normal kids sunglasses as they have a soft band to keep them attached to babies head and are a closer fit.
-We had success using Baby Banz with baby no.3 but it really is pot luck!
+They differ from normal kids’ sunglasses as they have a soft band to keep them attached to babies’ heads and are a closer fit.
+We had success using Baby Banz with baby no.3 but it really is potluck!

 Baby Beach Tent